Long-Stay Visa Options in Laos for Foreigners: Which Route Actually Fits You

 Laos works as a long-term base for:

-• Formally employed foreigners with a Lao-registered employer, a foreign labour quota, and a work permit issued by the Ministry of Labour and Social Welfare.
+• Formally employed foreigners with a Lao-registered employer, an approved foreign labour quota, and a work permit issued by the Ministry of Labour and Social Welfare.

-• Investors and stockholders named on a registered Lao enterprise, who qualify for the NI-B2 (or I-B2) visa through the Investment Promotion Department.
+• Investors and stockholders named in the documents of a registered Lao enterprise, who use the NI-B2 or I-B2 investor route through the Investment Promotion Department.

-• NGO staff and technical experts under formal contract with a registered NGO, government body, or international organisation.
-They qualify for the E-B2 expert visa.
+• NGO staff and technical experts working under an approved organisation or project, who may qualify for the E-B2 expert visa.

-• Students and researchers enrolled at an accredited Lao institution, who qualify for the ST-B2 student visa.
+• Students, researchers, and interns accepted by a Lao institution, who may qualify for the ST-B2 student visa.

 Laos Long-Stay Options: An Overview